Powerlevel9k/powerlevel9k/README.md

 #### Stylizing Your Prompt

+**Always set customizations before sourcing/loading P9K!
+Not every option can be changed at runtime.**

-Please read the linked secions for deatails but here is the TL;DR and some examples:
+Please read the linked sections for details but here is the TL;DR for how to change colors and more per segment and some examples:
 ```
 # standard customizations
 #P9K_<segment>[_<state>]_[BACKGROUND|FOREGROUND|BOLD|ICON[_BOLD|_COLOR]]